-Implant massage is extremely important in order to ensure long lasting, soft breasts following your breast augmentation near Philadelphia.
-Dr. Sorokin believes that this is the most important precaution women can take in preventing capsular contracture, or a hardening of scar tissue around the implants.
+Implant massage is extremely important in order to ensure long lasting, soft breasts following breast augmentation.
+Dr. Sorokin, a breast enhancement specialist in New Jersey, believes breast enlargement patients should diligently perform this procedure.
+He believes that this is the most important precaution women can take in preventing capsular contracture, or a hardening of scar tissue around the implants.

-For more details about breast implant massage in New Jersey and other techniques to maximize your health after breast augmentation, request a consultation with Dr. Sorokin at Delaware Valley Plastic Surgery in Cherry Hill.
+For more details about breast implant massage and other techniques to maximize your health after breast augmentation in New Jersey, request a consultation with Dr. Sorokin at Delaware Valley Plastic Surgery in Cherry Hill.

 The Capsular Contracture Problem

-The pocket around any implant is lined with scar tissue.
+After breast augmentation the pocket around any implant develops a lining of scar tissue.
 When capsular contracture occurs, this scar tissue begins to tighten, typically with one implant beginning to feel harder than the other.
-Eventually the implant may change shape or become painful, a particular concern for New Jersey and Philadelphia breast enlargement patients.
+Eventually the implant may change shape or become painful.

 What should I do if my implants start to get hard?